There have always been talks about Romania switching to using Euros and today I will answer the burning question: When will Romania adopt the Euro?

 This is something that will definitely surprise many people.
 There are very few places in the country where you can pay with Euros.
 In those few places – usually touristy ones – the exchange rates will be very, very poor.

-In other words, right now, your best bet and basically only option is that of exchanging your US Dollars or Euros into Lei, the national currency.
+In other words, right now, your best bet and basically only option is that of exchanging your US Dollars or Euros into Lei aka the Romanian Leu, the national currency.

-And you’ll still have to do that for some time starting now, because Romania doesn’t have any plans to switch to Euros anytime soon even though historically, every few years, officials claimed that the country is very close to switching.
+And you’ll still have to do that for some time starting now, because Romania doesn’t have any plans to switch to Euros anytime soon even though historically, every few years, officials claimed that the country is very close to finalizing the move.

-There have always been plans for switching to using EU’s currency and the dates have always been pushed back in the end.
+I find this really funny, because there have always been plans for adopting the Euro and the dates have always been pushed back when the deadline was close.
 There are various reasons for that, including:

-– the very low wages and buying power of the Romanians and the Romanian Leu (currently, in July 2020, 1 Euro sells for about 4.84 lei.
-When I initially wrote this article in October 2017, 1 Euro was 4.7 lei)
+– the very low wages and buying power of the Romanians and the Romanian Leu (currently, in February 2023, 1 Euro is 4.90 Lei, while in July 2020, it was 4.84 lei.
+When I initially wrote this article back in October 2017, 1 Euro was 4.7 lei)

 – the fact that people are still confused about using single-digit currency.
 Most people still talk in hundreds of thousands and millions when referring to prices, even though 4 zeroes have been cut off the Lei’s tail to help with the transition (until several years ago, the 10 lei bill was 100,000 lei and the 100 lei bill was 1 million).

 – the fact that Romania doesn’t meet the EU’s conditions for adopting the Euro.

 At the moment of writing, the country doesn’t meet any of the four conditions, although several years ago they met as many as three out of four.
 Pretty interesting!

 Original estimates were that in 2015, Romania will switch to using the Euro.
 Things have been pushed back to 2019, but recent talks have pushed back the date even further.